srm88/eng-questions/resume.md

 Interested in reliability and making developers happier and more productive.

-# Experience
+# Expertise

 * Design, build, maintain, and operate site-critical systems with latency and throughput requirements
-* 5+ years experience in on-call rotations for production web applications
+* Python, Erlang, Clojure, Go, Bash, Make
 * Collaborate with data scientists, data engineers, product managers, designers, and product engineers
 * Small teams with large responsibilities

-# Expertise

-* Python, Erlang, Clojure, Go, Bash, Make; ability to learn and master new languages
+* 5+ years experience in on-call rotations for production web applications
 * Debug complicated issues in production
 * Capacity planning for services and underlying systems
 * Handle production with respect